drannex42/FirefoxSidebar/readme.md

 Add the sideberry-data-*.json file to your Sideberry addon by using the 'import' section under 'Help'.

-The default is for light themes, if you have a particular color scheme in mind navigate to Sideberry Settings > Style Editor (found at the end of the settings sidebar).
+If you dislike any of the theme presets for dark or light themes, or you have a particular color scheme in mind then navigate to Sideberry Settings > Style Editor (found at the end of the settings sidebar).
+The preference is to replace the values in the right panel, not in the theme editor to the left - this way you can easily update to newer versions in the future.

 To change the color: